kylebez/gooTM/README.md

 Pretty nerdy and self-explanatory.

-This was the first web projext I have ever done, so it isn't polished.
+This was the first web project I have ever done, so it isn't polished.